 Students must meet the eligibility requirements described in Chapter 12.2.
-In addition, the Pell Grant is awarded only to first-time undergraduates or students participating in teacher certification only.
+In addition, the Pell Grant is awarded only to first-time undergraduates or students participating in teacher certification only (the Teacher Certification program at Tennessee Tech does not qualify for the Pell Grant).
 Student eligibility is determined only through the Central Processing System of the Department of Education using the Federal Methodology need analysis formula.